Home Health Sleep Apnea

 There are two main types of sleep apnea: obstructive sleep apnea (OSA) and central sleep apnea and mixed sleep apnea.
 People with both types have mixed sleep apnea.

 Most people have obstructive sleep apnea which is caused by the tongue, jaw or uvula shifting position during sleep and blocking the airway.
 Central sleep apnea happens when the brain fails to send signals to muscles responsible for breathing.
+It is possible to have both types of sleep apnea at the same time.

 Graphic showing the mouth in normal sleep versus sleep apnea